The Spanish pisto recipe from here in the Malaga province of Andalusia is traditionally vegan until the egg is placed on top.

-But after living here for more than 25 years I’ve discovered that there are many home cooked recipes that you just don’t come across very often in the bars.
-And pisto lies in the middle of the spectrum – some bars regularly serve it alonside their main dishes and others never include this gem on their menu.
+But after living here for more than 25 years, I’ve discovered so many home-cooked recipes that you won’t come across very often in the bars.

-But Pisto is a traditional part of every household and a staple side dish in the Andalusian cuisine.
+Andalucian pisto is one of those which you only occasionally see on the menu.
+But pisto is a traditional part of every household and a staple side dish in the Andalucian cuisine.

 Table of Contents